-After twenty years, however, he despaired of ever attaining awakening through such discipline and study; he was also discouraged by the deep corruption that pervaded the mountain monastery.
+After twenty years, however, he felt despair about never attaining awakening through such intense discipline and study; he was also discouraged by the deep corruption that pervaded the mountain monastery.
 Years earlier, Honen Shonin (1133-1212) had descended Mt.
 Hiei and begun teaching a radically new understanding of religious practice, declaring that all self-generated efforts toward enlightenment were tainted by attachments and therefore meaningless.
-Instead of such practice, one should simply say the nembutsu, not as a contemplative exercise or means of gaining merit, but by way of wholly entrusting oneself to the great compassionate activity of the ultimate dimension, symbolized by Amida’s Vow, to bring all beings to enlightenment and spiritual liberation.
+Instead of traditional accepted practice, one should simply say the nembutsu, not as a contemplative exercise or means of gaining merit, but by way of wholly entrusting oneself to the great compassionate activity of the Ultimate Dimension, symbolized by Amida’s Vow, to bring all beings to enlightenment and spiritual liberation.

 When he was twenty-nine, Shinran undertook a long retreat at Rokkakudo temple in Kyoto to determine his future course.
 At dawn on the ninety-fifth day, Prince Shotoku, the founder of Japanese Buddhism, appeared to him in a dream.
 Shinran took this as a sign that he should seek out Honen, and went to hear his teaching daily for a hundred days.
 He then abandoned his former Tendai practices and joined Honen’s movement.